 Our newest international project is to help build the Lumumba Children’s Library and Learning Center (the LCL) in Goma, Congo.
 This will be the first public library ever in eastern Congo.
 Co-founders of the LCL are Fidel Bafilemba and Paul Freedman.

 Fidel Bafilemba is a member and past president of the Rotary Club of Goma Tumaini.
 Paul Freedman is a documentarian and Paul Harris Fellow.
 Paul Freedman has been in Goma many times and provides our Club with ongoing updates.
+Click here for a recent press release about the groundbreaking.

 The LCL Team is currently encouraging everyone in a book club to join their Book Club Challenge.
 View the Book Club Challenge video below: